junxit/us-congress-bills-110/metadata.md

 - 2008-07-24 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 897.
 - 2008-07-30 — Passed Senate with an amendment and an amendment to the Title by Unanimous Consent. (consideration: CR S7795-7797; text: CR S7795-7796)
 - 2008-07-30 — Passed/agreed to in Senate: Passed Senate with an amendment and an amendment to the Title by Unanimous Consent.(consideration: CR S7795-7797; text: CR S7795-7796)
+- 2008-07-31 — Held at the desk.
+- 2008-07-31 — Message on Senate action sent to the House.
+- 2008-07-31 — Received in the House.
+- 2008-09-09 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2008-09-09 — Considered under suspension of the rules. (consideration: CR H7907-7909)
+- 2008-09-09 — DEBATE - The House proceeded with forty minutes of debate on S. 2617.
+- 2008-09-09 — Mr. Filner moved to suspend the rules and pass the bill.
+- 2008-09-10 — Cleared for White House.
+- 2008-09-10 — Considered as unfinished business. (consideration: CR H7969-7970)
+- 2008-09-10 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-09-10 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 418 - 0 (Roll no. 579). (text: CR 9/9/2008 H7907-7908)
+- 2008-09-10 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 418 - 0 (Roll no. 579).(text: CR 9/9/2008 H7907-7908)